antoniibelyshev/kotlin-code-completion/README.md

 # kotlin-code-completion

+## How to run

+In order to run the project, you should use `python 3.10` and install packages specified in `requirements.txt`.
+I use openai api to translate dataset, and also to compute the ICE Score, so you also have to add `OPENAI_API_KEY = <your key>` to the `.env` file.
+The translation could be performed by running ```python translate.py```.
+The finetuning and evaluation is shown in the ```finetune_and_evaluate.ipynb```, which could be run from top to bottom (however, it would be more convenient to skip the hyperparameter validation part, because it takes significant time).

 ## Translation

 To translate the dataset, I used openai api, and specifically *gpt-4o-mini* model to translate code exercises samples to Kotlin.
 You can find corresponding code, including the prompt, in the ```translate.py```.
 You can perform the translation by running ```python translate.py```.
 It translate first $n$ samples of code exercises dataset.
 The default value of $n$ is 10000, but you can adjust it in the ```translate.py``` if needed.